On Z-compactifiability of manifolds: Introduction

-The necessity was proved in \cite{CS76}.
-Therefore, it suffices to establish the sufficiency.
-The proof relies on the stable $\mathcal{Z}$-compactification theorem for manifolds developed in \cite{GG20} and the proof of \cite[Thm.
+Clearly, Theorem \ref{Th: Z-compactifiable manifold} is a refinement of the stable $\mathcal{Z}$-compactification theorem.
+Roughly speaking, the proof starts by compactifying the manifold $M \times [-2,2]$ as constructed in the stable $\mathcal{Z}$-compactification theorem.
+Since $Z$ is collared in $\reallywidehat{M\times [-2,2]}$, it must be 1-LCC embedded.
+Conclusion \ref{Conclusion i} follows from the stability of the local co-connectedness \cite[Prop.
+1.3.6]{DV09}.
+The argument for Conclusion \ref{Conclusion ii} is more technical, which relies on the proof of \cite[Thm.
 9.3A]{FQ90}.
-Roughly speaking, the idea is to first compactify the manifold $M \times [-2,2]$ using the stable $\mathcal{Z}$-compactification theorem.
-Indeed, the compactification is a completion.
-That means $M \times [-2,2]$ admits a manifold boundary $B$ such that the disjoint union of $M \times [0,1]$ and $B$ is homeomorphic to a compact manifold with boundary.
-The next step is to show that the "projection" of the interior of $B$ to the $M\times \{0\}$ level is a desired $\mathcal{Z}$-set.
-Note that the cofinal sequence of clean neighborhoods of infinity in $M \times [-2,2]$ can be projected to the first factor, as they can be obtained by taking the product of a cofinal sequence of $\{N_i\}$ of clean neighborhoods of $M$ and $[-2,2]$.
-For a sufficiently large number $i$, $N_i \times [0,1]$ contains neighborhoods of $B$ equipped with a collaring structure.
-Nonetheless, we also need a controlled product structure at infinity in the $[0,1]$-direction to ensure the collaring structure over neighborhoods of $B$ can be preserved through the projection.
-This involves utilizing Quinn's controlled topology to show that there exists a sequence of $\delta$-thin $h$-cobordisms, controlled in the $[0,1]$-direction near the boundary $B$, such that the projections of those cobordisms to $M \times \{0\}$ form a limit set $Z$ that is collared in the compactification of $M \sqcup Z$.
-The set $Z$ is advertised as the "projection" of $B$.
-Since the set $Z$ can be instantly homotopied off of itself along the collaring lines, $M \sqcup Z$ yields a $\mathcal{Z}$-compactification.
+Note that the cofinal sequence of clean neighborhoods of infinity in $M \times [-2,2]$ can be projected to the first factor, as they can be obtained by taking the product of a cofinal sequence $\{N_i\}$ of clean neighborhoods of infinity of $M$ with $[-2,2]$.
+For a sufficiently large $i$, $N_i \times [-2,2]$ contains neighborhoods of $Z$ equipped with a collaring structure.
+Then we utilize a controlled product structure at infinity in the $[-2,2]$-direction to ensure that the collaring structure over neighborhoods of $Z$ can be passed through the projection to the set $A$.
+This involves applying Quinn's controlled topology to show that there exists a sequence of $\delta$-thin $h$-cobordisms, controlled in the $[0,1]$-direction near boundary $Z$, such that the projections of those cobordisms to $M \times \{0\}$ converge to form a set set which coincides with $A$, thereby showing $A$ is collared in the compactification $M \times \{0\} \sqcup A$.